What is the best Bitcoin wallet? Let's talk!

 - 6. So, What Is the Best Bitcoin Wallet for You?

-Everywhere in the world is full of good and bad people.
-Similarly, the internet is filled with lots of good and bad people.
-These bad people on the internet are called hackers — and they constantly wait for opportunities to steal things.
+The world is full of good and bad people.
+Similarly, the internet is filled with lots of good and bad individuals, too.
+These bad people on the internet are called hackers — and they constantly wait for opportunities to steal your information.

 There are lots of hackers out there that are after one thing — Bitcoins!
 After all, Bitcoin’s are worth a lot of money.
-(So, why wouldn’t they?)
-Therefore, it is your job to protect your Bitcoin wallet as your life depends on it.
+Therefore, it is your job to protect your Bitcoin wallet.

-Just like how internet banking allows you to access your account using a username and password.
-To access your Bitcoin wallet, you are given a Public Key (username) and a Private Key (password).
+Just like how internet banking allows you to access your account using a username and password, in order to access your Bitcoin wallet, you are given a Public Key (username) and a Private Key (password).
 To hack your Bitcoin wallet, hackers need to get access to your Private Key.
-So you need to make sure that the best Bitcoin wallet of your choice is secure.
+You need to make sure that the best Bitcoin wallet of your choice is secure.

 In June 2011, hackers got access to the Private Keys of Mt.
 Gox's (a cryptocurrency exchange) and stole 2609 Bitcoins.
 The second attack on Mt.
 Gox happened in 2014.
 This time, hackers stole around $350 million worth of Bitcoins.

-Yes, you read that right! $350 million!
+Yes, you read that right - $350 million!
 The mistake was that Mt.
-Gox stored their Bitcoin in an online wallet — making it easy for hackers to access.
+Gox stored their Bitcoin in an online wallet — this made it easy for hackers to access.
 If they had stored their Bitcoins in an offline wallet, these hacks would not have been possible.